 Changes in the bladder:

 - The bladder wall changes.
-The elastic tissue becomes tough and the bladder becomes less stretchy.
+The elastic tissue becomes stiffer and the bladder becomes less stretchy.
 The bladder cannot hold as much urine as before.

 - The bladder muscles weaken.

-- The urethra can become blocked.
+- The urethra can become partially or totally blocked.
 In women, this can be due to weakened muscles that cause the bladder or vagina to fall out of position (prolapse).
 In men, the urethra can become blocked by an enlarged prostate gland.